Accommodation

 LOCATION

-Students can easily walk from their homestay to SAIIE, with travel times ranging between 15 and 30 minutes.
+Students can easily walk from their homestay to SAIIE, with travel times ranging between 15 and 45 minutes.
 If students would like to rent a bike while in Seville, the city has an excellent bike rental program called Sevici which many past students have used.
-The EUSA study center is located a 20-30 minute walk away from the SAIIE facilities and the University of Seville about a 15minute walk.
+The EUSA study center is located a 30 minute walk away from the SAIIE facilities and the University of Seville about a 15 minute walk.
 If you cycle it takes 10 minutes to EUSA and 5 minutes to the University of Seville.

 MEALS